capstone-kubernetes-aas/class-documents/2-vision-statement.md

 # Vision Statement

-When our project is complete, a user will be able to quickly customize our pipeline to their needs with a single configuration file.
+When our project is complete, a user will be able to quickly customize our pipeline to suit their workflow with a single configuration file.
 The setup will be just as simple as if they were to use another service.
 The user experience will be intuitive and easy to use and the system will be easily scalable.

 The adoption of the project should decrease the operating costs to host simple microservices.
 It should also decrease reliance on current industry solutions and allow for more options in hosting.

 ## Central hypotheses